wxMaxima-developers/wxmaxima/info/README.md

 that contain the formatting hints for the markdown parser, too.
 If you remove them or exchange them by something completely different the formatting will change, too.

-### Why not to translate the manual file directly
+### Why not to translate the manual file directly?

-Translating a text file is more convenient than translating a .po file.
+Translating a complete file is more convenient than translating parts with a .po file.
 But manually keeping the translation of a text file in sync with the original if the original changes is a complicated task.